Australian Cobberdogs Coats and Colours

 Merle

-More information is available now and to protect the Cobber dog from ever falling prey to health issues relating to the chromosome we know that a Merle must be bred only to a non merle and if that dog has a merle parent it MUST be DNA tested to ensure that it does not have the chromosome invisible to the naked eye.
-Another mandate for breeding dogs with the merle colour is to maintain only brown eyes in the Merle Cobber Dog colour group.
-Blue, partial Blue are a disqualifying fault, though very striking they should be removed from breeding programs and desexed. |
+A wealth of genetic information is available now and to protect the Cobberdog from ever falling prey to health issues relating to indiscriminate breeding practices, we know that a Merle must be bred only to a non merle and if that dog has a merle parent it MUST be DNA tested to ensure that it does not have the chromosome invisible to the naked eye [no merle colour pattern showing in the coat].
+Another mandate for breeding dogs with the merle colour is to maintain only brown eyes in the Merle Cobberdog colour group.
+Merle can have brown eyes, blue eyes one of each and often blue patch in the brown eye/s I made the decision long ago that the Australian Cobberdog should only have brown [or hazel] eyes.
+Much of the beautiful expression of a cobberdog is through its soft brown toned eyes, Blue eyes appear harsh/stairy and would spoil the beautiful Cobberdog face.
+Blue eye/eyed dogs should not be bred from.
+Merle Cobberdogs have the same temperament and health characteristics as all the other colour variants. |